jzhou77/flow-examples/README.md

 ```

 In the above example, instead of existing after 0.01 seconds, there is an
 infinite loop printing out messages.
-Run the "loop" example to see the output.
+Run the "./loop delay" command to see
+the output.

 The reason is "onChange" is set to a Void outside the loop, so the first time
 inside the loop, the condition "wait(onChange)" immediately returns.
 Inside the